mysterious-coding/base_entranced/README.md

 * Fixed bug with not regenerating force until a while after you captured an item with `forcelimit 1` (e.g. Korriban crystals)
 * Fixed `/bot_minplayers` not working in siege gametype.
 * Fixed bug with shield disappearing when placing it near a turret.
-* Fixed bug with emplaced gun teamkilling.
+* Fixed bug that made it possible to teamkill with emplaced gun even with friendly fire disabled.
 * Fixed a rare bug with everyone being forced to spec and shown class selection menu.
+* Fixed a bug with final objective sounds (e.g. "primary objective complete") not being played.

 #Features that are also in base_enhanced
 These are features in base_entranced that are also available in base_enhanced.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.